maedoc/frand123/Readme.md

 #### Description
 Prints out serial and OpenMP parallel timings for the generation and summation of 10^9 random numbers

-### testWichura4x32Kernel
+### testRandNormSinglePython
 #### Description
-This test generates 10^8 uniformly distributed single precision real random numbers and applies the PPND7 implementation in as241.c (taken from GRASS GIS) to generate reference normally distributed random numbers.
+This test generates 10^8 normally distributed random numbers and applies the hypothesis-tests skewtest, kurtosistest and normtest from the scipy stats package.
-Then, these reference values are compared to those computed from the exact same uniformly distributed numbers using the function wichura2x64Kernel.
-Deviations up to 1e-14 are tolerated.
+Bounds on the p-values are defined on a per-RNG basis.

 ### testNormSinglePerformance
 #### Description